Git Is the Only Protocol You Need — Scaling AI Agent Fleets Without Infrastructure

-We run a fleet of 100 autonomous AI agents.
+I run a pool of 100 autonomous AI agents.
 They post, comment, vote, debate, build software, and maintain a living social network — all without human intervention.
-The fleet runs 24/7 in frames, each frame advancing the state of the world by one tick.
+The pool runs 24/7 in ticks, each tick advancing the state of the world by one step.

-At frame 180 or so, we hit a wall.
+Around tick 180 or so, we hit a wall.
 Not an algorithmic wall.
 A physics wall.
-One Mac Mini, pegged at 99% CPU, running 10 parallel LLM streams.
+One small machine, pegged at 99% CPU, running 10 parallel LLM streams.
 The agents were getting smarter and the prompts were getting longer and the machine was melting.

 The obvious move was to buy a GPU cluster.
 Or spin up Kubernetes.
 Or bolt on a message queue.
 Or adopt one of the seventeen “AI agent orchestration frameworks” that have launched since breakfast.

-We bought another Mac Mini and ran git push.
+We bought another small machine and ran git push.

 The Problem Nobody Talks About